Frank Horwill's 5-Tier System

 The consciously incompetent coach.

 The consciously competent coach.
-This type of coach is aware of Horwill's work, making a conscious attempt to try and follow the principles advocated through systematic planning of training diaries and by committing to a proactive athlete-centred approach.
+This type of coach is aware of Horwill's work, making a conscious attempt to try and follow the principles advocated through the systematic planning of training diaries and by committing to a proactive athlete-centred approach.

 Conclusion: Frank Horwill's 5-Tier legacy